wencharmwang/RSS3-Wiki/src/sdk/JavaScript.md

 **account.mnemonic**

-If initialized with privateKey or custom sign function, then this value is undefined
+If initialized with privateKey or a custom sign function, then this value is undefined

 ```ts
 account.mnemonic: string | undefined